MikeKSmith/The_Lazy_Producer/docs/014-Tools-Audio_Generators.md

 <img src="./images/Pinging_Filters.png" width="100%" />

-Hainbach has a great video explaining the technique here: <https://www.youtube.com/watch?v=qJRXxkswXdg>
+Hainbach has a great video explaining the technique here: <https://www.youtube.com/watch?v=qJRXxkswXdg>.
+Ned Rush also routinely uses the Vinyl Distortion to ping other devices e.g. <https://www.youtube.com/watch?v=siWk44aAYeg>.

 In our case, instead of using feedback with filters, we can exploit Ableton Live's own resonator plugins: "Resonator", "Spectral Resonator" and "Corpus".
 In the image below we're using the "Spectral Resonator" to generate some pitched tones.
 We're feeding it notes from an external MIDI clip which uses the same note probability techniques explained previously.
 This then feeds into the "Resonators" plugin which provides additional pitched resonance, and the "Spectral Time" plugin which smears out this pitched resonance so that it's not a short burst of pitched information.